larchanka/ColibriJS/README.md

-Smallframework
+SmallFramework
 ===

 About
 ---

-**Smallframework** is javascript library for building simple client-side web applications.
+**SmallFramework** is javascript library for building simple client-side web applications.
 It has no any dependencies and uses [pure javascript](http://pure-javascript.org/) to work.

 How to start?
 ---